LiskArchive/lisk-explorer/README.md

 #### Building other version than latest

-If you want to build other version you have to change the tag name in `docker-compose.yml`.
-You can also build from you local branch by adding `build .` under section `lisk-explorer:`.
+If you want to build other version, you have to change the tag name in `docker-compose.yml`.
+You can also build from your local branch by adding `build .` under section `lisk-explorer:`.

 ### Manual Docker deployment